Credential / MAT, Multiple Subject / Elementary Education

 - Application windows:

-- Summer: Open November 1; Close February 1 for international / F-1 Visa applications and March 1 for domestic applications
+- Summer (NEW DEADLINE): Open November 1; Close February 1 for international / F-1 Visa applications and April 1 for domestic applications

 - Spring: Open August 1; Close October 1 for international / F-1 Visa and domestic applications